GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Introduction

-By leveraging GSA, we propose \textit{GSA-Forecaster}, a new deep learning model for forecasting graph-based time-dependent data.
-GSA-Forecaster relies on graph sequence attention to capture temporal dependency.
-Similar to Forecaster, GSA-Forecaster embeds graph structure into its architecture to encode \rone{spatial} dependency.
-GSA-Forecaster also accounts for crucial auxiliary information.
-We apply GSA-Forecaster to predicting the taxi ride-hailing demand in Manhattan, New York City.
-We divide Manhattan into 471 regions (locations) and forecast the hourly taxi ride-hailing demand over these 471 locations.
-We start by constructing a graph to represent the relations between the data over these locations by using an approach suggested by Forecaster \cite{Forecaster}. \rone{Our evaluation uses} the dataset of all the taxi trips recorded in Manhattan between January 1, 2009 and June 30, 2016 (the NYC Taxi dataset \cite{NYC_Taxi}) --- 1.063 billion trips in total.
-Evaluation results show GSA-Forecaster outperforms state-of-the-art predictors.
-For example, compared with Forecaster, GSA-Forecaster reduces the root-mean-square error (RMSE) by 6.7\% and the mean absolute percentage error (MAPE) by 5.8\%.
-In addition, we applied GSA-Forecaster to forecasting the traffic speed collected at 207 sensors on the highways of Los Angeles between March 1, 2012 and June 27, 2012 (the METR-LA dataset \cite{DCRNN_ICLR2018}) and the traffic speed collected at 325 sensors in the San Francisco Bay Area between January 1,~2017 and June 30, 2017 (the PEMS-BAY dataset \cite{DCRNN_ICLR2018}).\footnote{\revise{Traffic speed is measured every five minutes.}} \reviseone{Overall, GSA-Forecaster achieves higher forecasting accuracy on the METR-LA and PEMS-BAY datasets than state-of-the-art predictors.}
+We introduce \textit{GSA-Forecaster}, a new deep learning model for forecasting graph-based time-dependent data, leveraging our graph sequence attention mechanism.
+This model uses graph sequence attention to effectively capture temporal dependencies.
+Like its predecessor, Forecaster~\cite{Forecaster}, \mbox{GSA-Forecaster} integrates the graph structure into its architecture to encode spatial dependencies and also accounts for essential auxiliary information.
+We applied GSA-Forecaster to the task of predicting taxi ride-hailing demand in Manhattan, New York City.
+The city was divided into 471 regions, and our goal was to forecast the hourly taxi demand in these regions.
+A graph representing the relationships between these locations was constructed using a method suggested by Forecaster.
+Our evaluation was conducted using the NYC Taxi dataset~\cite{NYC_Taxi}, which includes all taxi trips in Manhattan from January 1, 2009, to June 30, 2016 — a total of over 1.06 billion trips.
+The results show that GSA-Forecaster outperforms existing predictors, reducing the root-mean-square error (RMSE) by 6.7\% and the mean absolute percentage error (MAPE) by 5.8\% compared to Forecaster.
+Additionally, GSA-Forecaster was applied to predict traffic speeds measured at each of 325 sensors in the San Francisco Bay Area, as per the \mbox{PEMS-BAY} dataset~\cite{DCRNN_ICLR2018} covering the period from January 1, 2017, to June 30, 2017.
+In this case, GSA-Forecaster achieved higher forecasting accuracy than other state-of-the-art predictors.
+We further assess the performance of GSA-Forecaster by applying it to predict electricity consumption loads (using the ECL dataset~\cite{informer_ecl}) and road occupancy rates (using the Traffic dataset~\cite{autoformer_traffic}).
+Our results demonstrate that GSA-Forecaster performs better in comparison to state-of-the-art predictors.

-\rone{This paper makes} the following major contributions: \begin{itemize} \item We analyze real-world graph-based time-dependent data and demonstrate the benefits of forecasting such data by capturing \rone{spatial} and temporal dependencies as well as by accounting for auxiliary information.

-\item We propose \rone{g}raph \rone{s}equence \rone{a}ttention (GSA), a new attention mechanism that leverages temporal neighborhood information to enable multiple comparisons for effectively locating the historical data that better captures temporal dependency.
-This overcomes the limitations of the standard attention mechanism used by Transformer \cite{Transformer}, Forecaster \cite{Forecaster}, and other work on handling temporal dependency.